nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Introduction to profiling

-Profiling tools help you to understand how much time is spent in different parts of your code when it runs.
+Profiling tools help you understand how much time is spent in different parts of your code when it runs.
 This is important for optimising code, as it enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.

-When you profile your code it can sometimes run much slower than when you run it without profiling.
-Therefore it is generally advisable to choose a small but representative case to profile, i.e. something that representative of what you eventually want to run but completes in a short time frame.
+When you profile your code it can sometimes run much slower than when you run it normally.
+Therefore it is generally advisable to choose a small but representative case to profile, i.e. something that is representative of what you eventually want to run but completes in a short time frame.

 Here we are going to profile the scatter code to understand where we should